wsydney76/craft-contentoverview/README.md

             - status (?string|array, see [docs](https://craftcms.com/docs/4.x/entries.html#status)
             - allSites (?bool, true = display (unique) entries from all sites)
             - orderBy (?string|array see [docs](https://craftcms.com/docs/4.x/entries.html#orderby)
+            - showNewButton (?bool whether button 'All entry' will be shown)
-            - buttons (?bool whether buttion 'new entry', 'all entries' will be shown
+            - showIndexButton (?bool whether button 'All entries' will be shown)
             - linkToPage (?string, the key of a page the heading is linked to.
 May contain an anchor, e.g. `page1#tab1`)
             - search (?bool, whether search will be enabled)
             - sortByScore (?bool, whether search results will be sorted by score. default=false)